phrp720/go-service-builder/README.md

 ### For Linux

 #### Example : Creating a systemd service
 Running the code below will create a systemd service file named `dummy.service` in the `/etc/systemd/system/` directory with the content defined in the `service` object.
-After creating the file, it enables and starts the service automatically.
+After creating the file.We start the service with StartService function(the example below is a root service so you need to run your code project as superUser).

 ```go
 builder := systemd.NewServiceBuilder()